 - You must use the award either to contribute towards your fees, your maintenance, or your extended fieldwork.
 Final-year PhD students who wish to apply for writing-up costs should apply for the BAJS John Crump Studentship.

 - You must be a member of BAJS when you apply.
-(Please note that student membership is free, or £20 if you wish to receive Japan Forum).
+(Please note that student membership is £10, and provides a subscription to Japan Forum).

 - Successful applicants may re-apply for a studentship in subsequent years, but please note that we particularly encourage new applications.